 Kompanion Financial Group LLC was founded by Mercy Corps in 2005 to consolidate the lending operations of five independent NGOs in Kyrgyzstan.
-With more than 80 offices throughout the mountainous, landlocked republic, As of June 2012, Kompanion serves over 132,554 clients with more than $62 million in loans.
+With more than 140 offices throughout the mountainous, landlocked republic, Kompanion has over 106,000 active clients with more than $75 million in loans, as of October 2013.
 Kompanion and Mercy Corps are pioneering the concept of strategic philanthropy by blending development activities with commercial financial services.
 Mercy Corps believes that community development banking will provide Kyrgyzstan with the financial services, social cohesion and development resources it needs to become an economically self-sufficient nation.

 Partner Microcredit Organization (Partner) is a multi-ethnic organization founded by Mercy Corps in 2000.
 It is the first microfinance institution to work in both Bosnia and Herzegovina following the war.
 One of the largest MFIs in Bosnia, Partner provides a range of business, agriculture and housing loans through a network of 20 offices.
 As of September 2012, Partner had a loan portfolio of $61 million and served 36,243 clients.
 Partner is four-star rated by MIX Market, a global database of microfinance institutions.
 In December 2007, Partner ranked No. 18 on the Forbes magazine list of the world's best microfinance institutions.